-- Stop the unit on a flat, level surface such as a concrete floor and release the motion control levers.
-The levers will automatically pivot outwards and engage the parking brake. - Pivot the handles down to release the parking brake while making sure you keep them in the NEUTRAL position and have not moved them forward or backwards.
-If the unit moves, the neutral system on the transaxles are not adjusted correctly.
+- 1. Drive the unit to a flat, level surface, stop the unit, and engage the parking brake. - Without touching the forward speed control levers disengage the parking brake.
+If the unit moves, the neutral systems on the transaxles are not correctly adjusted.
 See your dealer for service.